KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. No image found.
 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Recommendation: Found `https://cdn.jsdelivr.net` in file `node_helper.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-7. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Outdated: Found `MichMich/MagicMirror` in file `package.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MailMessage by Unclearogre](https://github.com/Unclearogre/MMM-MailMessage)